M4TE0FR/M4TE0FR/README.md

-# MATEO
+# <h1 align="center">MATEO</h1>

-- I am currently a begginer programmer that is currently experimenting and looking for new projects to work on.
+- a begginer programmer that is currently experimenting and looking for new projects to work on.
-- In the past, i spent alot of time developing and creating discord bots using Discord.js, i am looking to using these skills to
+- In the past, i spent alot of time developing and creating discord bots using [Discord.js](https://github.com/discordjs/discord.js/).
+-

 # Currently Learning